IBM-Swift/evolution/Kitura/Proposals/0002-codable-query-parameters.md

 }
 ```

-A sample query string that can be decoded into a `UserQuery` instane is:
+A sample query string that can be decoded into a `UserQuery` instance is:

 ```
 ?level=25&gender=female&roles=developer,tester,manager&nested={"nestedInt": 1234,"nestedString": "string"}